Trip Advisor Excellency

 Activities: Thanking dogs

-Kukur Tihar is the second day of Tihar; it is the day of thanking and worshiping gods.
+Kukur Tihar is the second day of the Tihar festival, the day of thanking and worshiping gods.
 Kicha puja is the name given by the Newar community to this day.
-On these days, Nepalis can honor dogs, for they believe that the dog will guarantee the souls of the dead to induce to heaven.
-Individuals offer dogs with Tihar Tika and flower garlands, and so treat them with a sweet dinner.
-Dogs are regarded as “the gatekeeper of death,” and saw as the messengers of Lord Yamaraj.
+On these days, Nepalis can honor dogs, for they believe that the dog will guarantee the souls of the dead to induce them to heaven.
+Individuals offer dogs with Tihar Tika and flower garlands, so treat them with a sweet dinner.
+Dogs are regarded as “the gatekeeper of death” and seen as the messengers of Lord Yamaraj.
 This day is also observed as Narka Chaturdashi.

 Tihar festival